 International Financial Reporting Standard 9 (IFRS 9) is an accounting standard developed by the International Accounting Standards Board (IASB) to replace IAS 39, addressing financial reporting shortcomings highlighted during the 2008 global financial crisis.
-IFRS 9 provides guidance on the classification, measurement, impairment, and hedge accounting of financial instruments, promoting greater transparency, consistency, and accuracy in financial reporting.
+IFRS 9 provides guidance on the classification, measurement, impairment, and hedge accounting of financial instruments, promoting greater transparency, consistency, and accuracy in financial reporting - priorities that sit at the heart of modern treasury management software.

 What is IFRS 9?
 Timeline and Evolution